tsifrer/python-twitch-client/docs/helix.rst

         Gets video information by video ID (one or more), user ID (one only), or game ID (one only).

         :param list video_ids: List of Video IDs.
 Limit: 100.
+If this is specified, you cannot use any of the optional query string parameters below.
-        :param string user_id: ID of the user who owns the video.
+        :param string user_id: User ID who owns the videos.
-        :param int game_id: ID of the game the video is of.
+        :param int game_id: Game ID of the videos.
-        :param string after: Cursor for forward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param string after (optional): Cursor for forward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
-        :param string before: Cursor for backward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
+        :param string before (optional): Cursor for backward pagination: tells the server where to start fetching the next set of results, in a multi-page response.
-        :param integer page_size: Number of objects returned in one call.
+        :param integer page_size (optional): Number of objects returned in one call.
 Maximum: 100.
 Default: 20.
-        :param string language: Language of the video being queried.
+        :param string language (optional): Language of the video being queried.
-        :param string period: Period during which the video was created.
-Valid values: "all", "day", "month", and "week".
+        :param string period (optional): Period during which the video was created.
+Valid values: ``VIDEO_PERIODS``.
+Default: ``VIDEO_PERIOD_ALL``
-        :param string sort: Sort order of the videos.
-Valid values: "time", "trending", and "views".
+        :param string sort (optional): Sort order of the videos.
+Valid values: ``VIDEO_SORTS``.
+Default: ``VIDEO_SORT_TIME``
-        :param string type: Type of video.
-Valid values: "all", "upload", "archive", and "highlight".
+        :param string type (optional): Type of video.
+Valid values: ``VIDEO_TYPES``.
+Default: ``VIDEO_TYPE_ALL``

-        :return: :class:`~twitch.resources.Video`
+        :return: :class:`~twitch.helix.APICursor` if ``user_id`` or ``game_id`` are provided, returns list of :class:`~twitch.resources.Video` objects instead.

+        For response fields of ``get_videos`` and official documentation check `Twitch Helix Get Videos`_.

 .. _`Twitch Helix API`: https://dev.twitch.tv/docs/api/reference